des-science/DES-SN5YR/README.md

 This folder includes the 25 DES mocks used for testing and validating the DES cosmological pipeline.
 We provide both simulated Ia and non-Ia DES light curves.
 Please take a look at the folder for further details.

 **2_LCFIT_MODEL**:
-This folder contains the SALT3 fitting models used (1) for our nominal analysis (SALT3.DES5YR) and (2) to incorporate SALT3-related systematics in our uncertainties (SALT3.DES5YR-SYS).
+This folder contains the SALT3 fitting models used
+- (1) for our nominal analysis (SALT3.DES5YR)
+- (2) to incorporate SALT3-related systematics in our uncertainties (SALT3.DES5YR-SYS).

 **3_CLASSIFICATION**:
 The file contains classification probabilities for the 1635 DES SNe used in the DES-SN5YR cosmological analysis (see folder for info on the different classification algorithms used).